progklb/assetto-corsa-lap-logger/README.md

 The app displays a custom in-game HUD when active.

 For each track-vehicle combination, a log file will be generated at the location `assettocorsa/apps/python/laplogger/logs` and session information will be written to this log.
-Logs assume the naming format of `vehicle_name - track_name - tracK_layout`.
+Logs assume the naming format of `vehicle_name - track_name - track_layout`.

 The header of the file identifies the session configuration, while the bulk of the file is dedicated to recording lap details.
 For example: